 Don't forget to use the same hashtags of #smallbusinesssaturday or #shopsmall, and you might even tag your favorite shop in your post to give them more visibility.

 Perhaps most importantly, don't let a one-time event become the extent of your support for local retailers or services.
 Instead, commit to shopping small the other 364 days a year.
 It might take a bit more effort, but you will invariably help strengthen your neighborhood and your local economy.

 Changing the way retail works, one business at a time

 The old saying is true: a rising tide lifts all boats.
 Supporting one small business can uplift every entrepreneur in your area.
 Across the country, this show of support can promote a new atmosphere where retail happens locally and not just through corporate giants.

 Every year, Small Business Saturday gives business owners greater access to resources and opportunities they would not otherwise have.
-At Invoice2go, we continue to support our nation's small businesses and encourage you all to shop small this November 27.
+At Invoice2go, a Bill.com company, we support small businesses and encourage you to shop small this holiday season–and all year long!